Navigating across a long list of notes has never been easier !

 On top of this annoying delay, there are instances when expanding the sub-pages makes you lose your landmarks.

 I also noticed that few page’ names appear sometimes so small that I can’t actually read them (see the second note in the list below) :

 After some time, I figured out that this happens when ink (even a simple highlighter) overlaps with the title’ area.
 This is odd, because it doesn’t happen in OneNote Desktop…

 As a conclusion, a few things needs to be fixed

 (that’s why Microsoft has dubbed the new UI “Beta feature”), but apart from those teething issues, the new UI is really a great leap forward !

 Update May 31st : I have uninstalled OneNote for W10 in PowerShell, to see if the odd behaviours described in this post would disappear.
 Nope.
 Actually it happens also in my other computer.

 Update June : the new UI is no more “experimental” !
 Things have been honed further, and are available to anyone.
-The “lag” seems to have been fixed.
+The “lag” has been fixed.
 See this blog post about the final release of this new version.